Monitoring Maximo with FME

 Creating Event Stream

 The first step is to set up an IBM Event Stream in your IBM Cloud account.
-Log into cloud.ibm.com, then create a Resource from the Dashboard.
+Log in to cloud.ibm.com, then create a Resource from the Dashboard.

 ibmcloud-start.png